MichelSc/common.moplaf/common.icons/readme.txt

 Michel 20140512
-  icons downloaded from http://www.flaticon.com/ Michel 20150815: e few more downloads
+  icons downloaded from http://www.flaticon.com/

+Michel 20150815: a few more downloads

+We
-We should mention somewhere:
+should mention somewhere:
 <div>Icons made by
   <a href="http://www.flaticon.com/authors/bogdan-rosu" title="Bogdan Rosu">Bogdan Rosu</a>
   from